Libriax

 Overview

-I love books and read a lot of them, and I created Libriax as a dedicated reading tracker that I could fully customise, both in features and in design.
-It has since gradually expanded into a platform where reading behaviour can be measured, reflected on, and nudged through behavioural analytics.
+I love books and read a lot of them, so I created Libriax as a reading tracker I could fully customise, in both features and design.
+It has since grown into a platform where reading behaviour can be measured, reflected on, and gently nudged.

 Behavioural science motivation

-The project became a behavioural science experiment in practice, with the main question being, how can design encourage sustained reading?
-I focused on mechanisms that influence engagement over time, such as streaks, habit formation cues, gamified progression, leaderboards, and achievements, aiming to make consistency feel rewarding without turning reading into gamified noise.
+The project became a behavioural science experiment in practice, asking how design can encourage sustained reading.
+I focused on mechanisms that influence engagement over time, such as streaks, habit cues, leaderboards, and achievements, aiming to make consistency feel rewarding without turning reading into noise.

 Analytics

-A core goal was to go beyond simple book lists and short-term targets and so Libriax emphasises long-term patterns, using yearly views, reading time trends, and personal breakdowns that help users notice what they actually do over months of reading.
+Libriax emphasises long-term patterns over simple book lists, with yearly views, reading time trends, and personal breakdowns that help users notice what they actually do over months of reading.

 Goals and UX

-The goal system was designed to make progress legible and adjustable, with a UI that supports motivation without punishing missed days.
-This meant iterating heavily on small UX details that affect whether people actually return.
+The goal system was designed to make progress easy to read and easy to adjust, supporting motivation without punishing missed days.
+That meant iterating heavily on the small details that decide whether people actually return.

 Achievements and retention